Dyhless/react-hw-04-feedback/README.md

 ### Feedback Widget

-- `The goit-react-hw-04-feedback` repository has been created.
+- `react-hw-04-feedback` repository has been created.
 - Refactor the "Feedback Widget" task code from the second module using React-hooks.

-### Contact Book

-- The `goit-react-hw-04-phonebook` repository has been created.
-- Refactor the "Contact Book" task code from the third module using React-hooks.

-### Image Search

-- The `goit-react-hw-04-images` repository has been created.
-- Refactor the "Image Search" task from module 3 using React-hooks.